bparanj/Essential-TDD/en/03-command-query-separation/03-command-query-separation.markdown

 ## Objectives ##

 - How to fix Command Query Separation violation ?
-- Illustrates how to fix abuse of mocks.
+- Illustrate how to fix abuse of mocks.
-- Illustrates how to write focused tests.
+- Illustrate how to write focused tests.
 - How to deal with external dependencies in your domain code ?

 ## Before ##